-James Greenslit '06, the only three-time All-American in Wheaton College men's soccer history, returns to the program for his second stint and fourth season as an assistant coach this fall.
+James Greenslit '06, the only three-time All-American in Wheaton College men's soccer history, returns to the program for his second stint and fifth season as an assistant coach this fall.
 He served as a Division I assistant at College of the Holy Cross two years ago and Northeastern University in 2007 and 2008.

 During Greenslit's tenure at Northeastern, the former standout defender's Huskies posted 16 shutouts.
 In 2008, Northeastern advanced to the Colonial Athletic Association (CAA) Tournament final, as the squad yielded one goal during its three-game postseason run.
 He has also coached with the F.C.
 Greater Boston Bolts the last two years, beginning in 2008 with a U11 team that now competes in a U12 division.

 Following his Wheaton career, Greenslit played for the New England Revolution's reserve squad in 2006 before suiting up for the New Hampshire Phantoms and the Western Mass.
 Pioneers of the United Soccer Leagues' (USL) Second Division in 2007 and 2008, respectively.

 As a standout back, Greenslit earned All-America honors each year from 2003-05, also landing on all-region and New England Women's and Men's Athletic Conference (NEWMAC) All-Conference first teams every year during that stretch.
 As a junior and senior, he was named NEWMAC Player of the Year and served as a captain during his senior year.